 Cocoa Ingredients: The 4 Types of Cocoa

-This is a rare variety because it is only found in South and Central America as well as Sri Lanka and Caribbean Islands.
-The variety forms five percent of all the total world’s cocoa which is why it is very difficult to find in the world.
-Its beans are white in color, but they vary and sometimes they could be pale pink.
+This is a rare variety because it is only found in South and Central America as well as Sri Lanka and the Caribbean Islands.
+The variety forms five per cent of all the total world’s cocoa which is why it is very difficult to find in the world.
+Its beans are white in colour, but they vary and sometimes they could be pale pink.
 It is a delicate plant that needs close care for it to grow and produce a lot of fruits.
-They have a classic chocolate flavor that is long lasting.
+They have a classic chocolate flavour that is long lasting.
 Owing to its excellent taste, it is considered to be the best chocolate and products featuring this variety as an ingredient are highly priced.

 The growing of this cocoa variety started in Brazil Amazon.
 It is now majorly grown in Africa, Ecuador and Brazil.
 Statistics reveal that it forms 80 per cent of the world’s cocoa production.
 It is able to grow in many parts of the world because it is a robust type that is able to overcome all kinds of diseases and climate.
 It can do well even in places where rain is scarce.
 It has so many subtypes like Amelonado, Cundeamor and Calabacillo but they all have the same taste.

 This is known to have first existed in Trinidad and it is a result of cross-pollination between the above two varieties.
 It has a wonderful quality that makes many chocolate producing companies to love it.
 Most of this type is grown in Mexico, Caribbean island and Venezuela.
 Its taste is wonderful and its taste varies depending on where the beans were sourced from.